 5. Become Coordinated

-Tools such as these can help automate your efforts:
+Tools to help automate your efforts:

 - Buffer - Far and away one of my favorite tools, Buffer is a smarter way to schedule the great content you find.
 Fill up your Buffer at one time in the day and Buffer automagically posts